Student Grant & Award Initiative Fulbright Application Support

 • Receive feedback from initiative staff and your faculty advisor

-• Polish application final draft & submit on the Fulbright portal by the campus deadline: September 10, 2024
+• Polish application final draft & submit in the Fulbright portal by the campus deadline: September 10, 2024

-• Interviews with the CGU Fulbright Review Committee mid-September
+• Interviews with the CGU Fulbright Review Committee in mid-September

 • National Deadline: October 8th at 5 pm EST